 - better customer service and satisfaction

-- greater flexibility in use of working capital.
+- greater flexibility in the use of working capital

-Applying lean principles and practices to assembly operations may seem counterintuitive at first glance, but dynamic environments call for dynamic solutions.
-In high-mix, low-volume applications, minimizing waste and optimizing material, people and process flow are vital to achieving output quality and operational efficiency.
+To improve operations in high-mix, low-volume organizations apply Lean principles and practices to assembly operations, dynamic environments call for progressive solutions.
+Implementing the Lean methodology will minimize waste and optimize material, people, and process flow, which are vital to achieving output quality and operational efficiency.

-High-mix, low-volume assemblies require flexible, innovative racks, shelving systems, workstations and other organizational solutions that improve space utilization, eliminate clutter, reduce travel and search time, protect worker safety, improve ergonomics, and speed picking, rotation and replenishment.
-That’s the only way to balance greater product variety with smaller production volume – and still turn a profit.
+High-mix, low-volume assemblies require flexible, innovative racks, shelving systems, workstations, and other organizational solutions.
+These solutions improve space utilization, eliminate clutter, reduce travel and search time, protect worker safety, improve ergonomics, and speed picking, rotation, and replenishment.
+That's the only way to balance greater product variety with smaller production volume – and still turn a profit.

-UNEX Manufacturing’s assembly workstations help create a lean assembly environment.
-All tools and parts are perfectly stored in the appropriate order to eliminate wasted time looking for a part or locating a tool.
-UNEX’s lean workstations integrate industry-leading carton flow solutions with galvanized steel workbenches and overhead toolbars to hold all of the equipment needed for a task – keeping parts and products easily within reach without stretching, bending, or other risky body movements.
+UNEX Manufacturing's FlowCells organize Lean assembly environments.
+Our workstations neatly store tools and parts in the appropriate order to eliminate wasted time looking for parts or locating tools.
+UNEX's Lean workstations integrate industry-leading carton flow solutions with galvanized steel workbenches and overhead toolbars to hold all of the equipment needed for tasks – keeping parts and products easily within reach without stretching, bending, or other risky body movements.